 Deciding to have a mastectomy

 without actually having breast cancer is not necessarily the radical alternative it might appear to be.
-An increasing number of high-risk women make the choice to have prophylactic mastectomymany after testing positive for INVALID ARTICLE ID.
+An increasing number of high-risk women make the choice to have prophylactic mastectomymany after testing positive for BRCA gene mutations.
 But the routes to this difficult decision can be quite different.

 "For me, the surgery was a no-brainer."

 (SARA DALY ROTER)

 Sara Daly Roter's mother had breast cancerand so did both of her grandmothers

 .
 So three years ago the Manhattanite, then 27, got tested for the BRCA gene mutations.
 "It was scary for me, but there was no question that I wanted to know," says Roter.
 "I didn't think too much about ituntil it came back positive."